UQatKIT/Surrogate/README.md

 python run_visualization.py -app example_01
 ```

-Basically, the viaulization code trains a surrogate for every of the exported checkpoints it can find in the results directory.
+Basically, the visualization code trains a surrogate for every of the exported checkpoints it can find in the results directory.
 Subsequently, it visualizes the output and associated variance of the respective surrogates, depending on the dimension of the parameter space.

 ## License